Moving to Bolivia Guide

 Today, much of Bolivia is painfully poor.
-The Index of Economic Freedom has classed Bolivia as economically “repressed” and it has been estimated that 23% of the Bolivian population suffer from malnutrition.
+The Index of Economic Freedom has classed Bolivia as economically “repressed” and it has been estimated that 23% of the Bolivian population suffers from malnutrition.
 On the upside, Bolivia has a growing economy and income from tourists makes up an important part of the country’s income.
-Your tourist dollars therefore really can help to make a difference to people’s lives here.
+Your tourist dollars therefore really can help to make a difference in people’s lives here.

-Spanish is the most commonly-spoken language of all, with 88% of the Bolivian population using it either as a first or second language.
-However besides Spanish there are currently an additional 38 different official languages, each with a different cultural heritage behind it.
+Spanish is the most commonly spoken language of all, with 88% of the Bolivian population using it either as a first or second language.
+However, besides Spanish, there are currently an additional 38 different official languages, each with a different cultural heritage behind it.

-Secondary to Spanish, the most commonly-spoken languages are Quechua, Guarani and Aymara; all native languages that have been present in the area for millennia.
+Secondary to Spanish, the most commonly spoken languages are Quechua, Guarani and Aymara; all native languages that have been present in the area for millennia.

 The lack of wealth found in Bolivia means that public services, such as transportation, are far less developed than in many other South American countries.
-Generally speaking Bolivia is characterised by wide open spaces and poor road conditions which can make travel somewhat problematic.
+Generally speaking, Bolivia is characterised by wide open spaces and poor road conditions which can make travel somewhat problematic.

-A network of buses criss-cross the country and represent one of the most cost-effective modes of transport.
+A network of buses criss-cross the country and represents one of the most cost-effective modes of transport.
 That said, the buses are typically slow and unreliable and, thanks to road conditions, are not the safest mode of transport.
 Not only are accidents commonplace on Bolivian buses but they can also represent a hotspot for petty crime such as pick-pocketing.
 As a result visitors to Bolivia are advised to demonstrate caution when travelling by public bus so as to avoid any unnecessary attention.

 Rather safer and more reliable are the taxis found in many of the larger towns and cities.
 Unregistered taxis should generally be avoided as they have repeatedly been the site of robberies and muggings.
 Instead, using one of the registered “radio taxis” is recommended.
 These taxis typically display a taxi firm name and telephone number.
 It is generally considered safest to order local taxis by phone rather than flagging down a local driver, so as to be certain you are dealing with a reputable firm.
 Experts suggest jotting down the number plate of any taxi before you get in as an added source of protection.